ApiLogicServer/ApiLogicProject/readme.md

 &nbsp;

-### What's Already Happened

-We've already executed the `ApiLogicServer create` command, and uploaded the project to GitHub in the usual manner.
-You could clone this and open it locally.
+### About this Exploration

-But an even faster way - _with no install_ - is to follow the Exploration Guide, below.
+The fastest way - _with no install_ - is to follow the Exploration Guide (below) to:

+* Open this empty project in Codespaces
+* Use `ApiLogicServer create` to create the sample application
+* Use the Tutorial to review:
+    * The created UI and API
+    * Customizing the UI and API with the VSCode editor and debugger
+    * Adding Business Logic with the VSCode editor, and debugging it

 &nbsp;

 # Exploration Guide

-The fastest way to explore API Logic Server is to open it in Codespaces and run the Tutorial, as described below.
+The fastest way to explore API Logic Server is to open Codespaces and run the Tutorial, as described below.

 &nbsp;